 How To Make This Southwest Quinoa Salad Recipe

 - Cook the quinoa.
-Place the quinoa in a medium pot and cover with water.
-Set it on the stovetop over medium-high heat, bring to a boil, season with salt, cover and reduce to a simmer.
-Cook for 14-15 minutes, or until little tails emerge from the seeds.
+Place the quinoa in a medium pot and cover it with water.
+Set it on the stovetop over medium-high heat, bring to a boil, season with salt, cover, and reduce to a simmer.
+Cook for 14-15 minutes or until little tails emerge from the seeds.
 Turn off the heat, allow it to rest for 10 minutes and fluff with a fork.

 - Make the salad.
-In a large bowl, combine the black beans, corn, peppers, jalapeno, cherry tomatoes, scallions and red onion.
-Gently fold in the cooked quinoa, avocado and cilantro.
+In a large bowl, combine the black beans, fresh corn, peppers, jalapeno, cherry tomatoes, scallions, and red onion.
+Gently stir in the cooked quinoa, avocado, and cilantro.
 Drizzle with ¾ of the salad dressing and give it a gentle toss.
 If the salad looks a bit dry, add the remaining dressing.
 If not, serve the remaining dressing on the side.
+Taste for seasoning and add more if needed.

 How To Serve

 This recipe for quinoa salad easily serves 6 people.
-It makes a healthy make-ahead side dish to bring to your next get-together as it can be served warm, room temperature or cold.
+It makes a healthy make-ahead side dish to bring to your next get-together, as it can be served warm, at room temperature, or cold.

 How Long Does It Last In the Fridge